 Detroit Behavioral Institute provides an unmatched quality of care and support for teens who are struggling with the effects of child abuse.
-Located in Detroit, Michigan, DBI is a leading provider of child abuse treatment.
+Located in Detroit, Michigan, DBI is a leading provider of treatment for child abuse.

 Learn more about child abuse treatment at Detroit Behavioral Institute in Michigan